akunaM33/SpotifyArtists/README.md

 It then sends a search request to the API and the response is deconstructed using Javascript.
 The information and the retrieved image are then displayed on the same page.
 ##Usage
-Clone the repo and run npm start in the terminal.
+Clone the repo, in the terminal run npm i, then node app.js to start the server.